-The Campbell University College of Pharmacy & Health Sciences’ PGY2 residency held in conjunction with CPHS at Benson Area Medical Center and Duke Family Medicine is designed to develop advanced skills in patient care and pharmacotherapy management in the ambulatory care setting.
+The Campbell University College of Pharmacy & Health Sciences’ PGY2 residency held at Benson Area Medical Center and Duke Family Medicine is designed to develop the knowledge, attitude and skills required to provide exemplary patient care in the ambulatory care setting.
 The two practice locations will provide the resident with exposure to a diverse patient population consisting of all age groups, literacy levels, and financial status.
-Pharmacist managed services include diabetes, hypertension, dyslipidemia, obesity, asthma, COPD, and smoking cessation.
-Residents will focus on reducing the burden of disease for patients and families, the community, and the healthcare system as a member of an interdisciplinary team.
+Pharmacist managed services include comprehensive medication reviews, anticoagulation, diabetes, hypertension, dyslipidemia, obesity, asthma, COPD and smoking cessation with a focus on reducing the burden of disease for patients and families, the community, and the healthcare system as a member of an interdisciplinary team.

 The residency consists of a 12–month training program designed to comply with the most current ASHP standards for PGY2 residency.
 A minimum of 8 months will be spent at Benson Health and 1 month at Duke Family Medicine (DFM).
 In addition, up to three elective rotations may be selected to be included in the residency program to meet the individual goals and interests of the resident.

 - DFM Family Practice I (one month)

 - Orientation (6 weeks)

 - NCAP Leadership (longitudinal)